 The first scientific principle to understand: “The Greenhouse Effect”

 There are various greenhouse gases that are emitted naturally and through human activities (e.g., burning fossil fuels).
 These gases all serve important purposes in nature, but also have the ability to trap heat in the atmosphere if their balance exceeds a certain threshold.
 For instance, the ideal concentration of CO2 in the atmosphere is around 280 parts per million (ppm), but as of February 2019 sits at approximately 410ppm.
 The more that greenhouse gases exceed a certain threshold, the more heat that gets trapped in the atmosphere and can result in all sorts of effects not conducive to sustainable Earth-life (e.g., heatwaves, fires, food shortages, thawing, floods, oceanic warming, intense storm activity, etc.).

 Despite the fact that various “scientific opinions” exist regarding the reality of “The Greenhouse Effect” and its degree of harmful effects on humans (and non-humans alike), it is indeed a reality and you are encouraged to perform your own due diligence by engaging in information searches and investigating credible sources.
-To protect their financial interests, there are numerous political and business agendas currently at work that are aiming to induce ongoing controversy and confusion regarding the reality and harmfulness of “The Greenhouse Effect” related to human activities, and this is another important reason to perform your own due diligence.
+To protect financial interests and assumed privilege, there are numerous political and business entities currently at work attempting to induce ongoing controversy and confusion regarding the reality and harmfulness of “The Greenhouse Effect” relative to human activities – this is another important reason to perform your own due diligence.